 Find a hobby: from writing, travel and sports, to board games, woodworking and cooking, our SCI BC Peers share their passions, pastimes and expertise.

 Questions about SCI and sexuality, fertility, relationships, and more?
-Get SCI-specific information, peer stories, and resources from SCI sexual health experts.
+Get SCI-specific information, peer stories and resources from sexual health experts.

 Stories by and for food lovers, handy nutrition tips, and delicious SCI-conscious recipes from our monthly cooking classes.